pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 ### Autoscaling (optional)
 `autoscaling` indicates that the pipeline should automatically scale the worker pool based on the datums it has to process.
+The maximum number of workers is controlled by the `parallelism_spec`.
 A pipeline with no outstanding jobs will go into *standby*.
 A pipeline in a *standby* state will have no pods running and thus will consume no resources.